ndonfris/fish-lsp/docs/MAN_FILE.md

 Start the language server.

-  `--enable`    enable the language server features `--disable`   disable the language server features `--dump`    dump the json output of the language server features enabled after startup
+  `--enable`                enable the language server features
+  `--disable`               disable the language server features
+  `--dump`                  dump the json output of the language server features enabled after startup
+  `--stdio`                 use stdin/stdout for communication (default)
+  `--node-ipc`              use node IPC for communication
+  `--socket <port>`         use TCP socket for communication
+  `--memory-limit <mb>`     set memory usage limit in MB
+  `--max-files <number>`    override the maximum number of files to analyze

 ### `env`

 show the environment variables available to the lsp

-  `-c`, `--create`    create the environment variable `-s`, `--show`      show the environment variables `--no-global`     don't use global scope when generating environment variables `--no-local`      don't use local scope when generating environment variables (pair with `--no-global`) `--no-export`     don't use export flag when generating environment variables `--no-comments`   skip outputting comments
+  `-c`, `--create`    create the environment variable
+  `-s`, `--show`      show the environment variables
+  `--no-global`     don't use global scope when generating environment variables
+  `--no-local`      don't use local scope when generating environment variables
+  `--no-export`     don't use export flag when generating environment variables

-### `logger`

-Access the logger

-  `-s`, `--show`    show the logger and don't edit it `-c`, `--clear`   clear the logger
-  `-d`, `--date`    write the date
-  `-q`, `--quiet`   silence logging
-  `--config`      show the logger config
+  `--no-comments`   skip outputting comments
+  `--confd`         output for redirecting to conf.d/fish-lsp.fish

 ### `info`

 show the build info of fish-lsp

-  `--bin`             show the path of the fish-lsp executable `--repo`            show the path of the entire fish-lsp repo `--time`            show the path of the entire fish-lsp repo `--env`             show the env variables used `--lsp-version`     show the lsp version `--capabilities`    show the lsp capabilities `--man-file`        show the man file path `--logs-file`       show the logs.txt file path `--more`            show the build time of the fish-lsp executable `--startup-time`    time the startup of the fish-lsp executable
+  `--bin`             show the path of the fish-lsp executable
+  `--repo`            show the path of the entire fish-lsp repo
+  `--time`            show the path of the entire fish-lsp repo
+  `--env`             show the env variables used
+  `--lsp-version`     show the lsp version
+  `--capabilities`    show the lsp capabilities
+  `--man-file`        show the man file path
+  `--logs-file`       show the logs.txt file path
+  `--more`            show the build time of the fish-lsp executable
+  `--time-startup`    time the startup of the fish-lsp executable
+  `--health-check`    run diagnostics and report health status

 ### `url`

 show a helpful url related to the fish-lsp

-  `--repo`, `--git`        show the github repo `--npm`                show the npm package url `--homepage`           show the homepage `--contributions`      show the contributions url `--wiki`               show the github wiki `--issues`, `--report`   show the issues page `--discussions`        show the discussions page `--clients-repo`       show the clients configuration repo `--sources`            show a list of helpful sources
+  `--repo`, `--git`        show the github repo
+  `--npm`                show the npm package url
+  `--homepage`           show the homepage
+  `--contributions`      show the contributions url
+  `--wiki`               show the github wiki
+  `--issues`, `--report`   show the issues page
+  `--discussions`        show the discussions page
+  `--clients-repo`       show the clients configuration repo
+  `--sources`            show a list of helpful sources

 ### `complete`

 Provide completions for the `fish-lsp`

-  `--names`     show the feature names of the completions `--toggles`   show the feature names of the completions `--fish`      show fish script
+  `--names`     show the feature names of the completions
+  `--toggles`   show the feature names of the completions
+  `--fish`      show fish script
   `--features`  show features

 ## EXAMPLES